On the account of a new page made solely in two weeks. Might be time for a collected edition soon - anyone wants to order? Feel free to do it here.

 ...and a more spontaneous shot with nothing much happening.
 Behind the camera Zsolt, inspired by Frank Miller in creating hard-hitting stuff about the darker aspects of our world.

+So, thanks for joining me on this footage about the "Fabulous Life of the Hobby Cartoonist".
 O yea, comments are absolutely welcome!
 A blog without comments is like a fish without a bicycle or some sad sight of that kind :o)

 The previous post contains the first pieces of the story that started to formulate in my head after reading Bone by Jeff Smith.
 To be honest, I'm also curious to see how it will proceed.
 Maybe I can give away as much that it is loosely based on a significant event in Hungarian history, but I prefer to treat it more like a fantasy story.
 The historical source is a good thing, as it provides the backbone, it's only the flesh - a lot of it - that needs to be added.